Half-Jew: Term after 1945

 The term "Halbjude" was used by various people, even after the war.
 This led to Ignaz Bubis criticising it in 1999:

 National Socialism turned the Jew into a race and completely disregarded religion. [...]
 After 1945, racism, but not anti-Semitism, had largely disappeared.
 In some minds racism still plays a role, albeit subliminally.
 I am always amazed when people come up to me and introduce themselves with the words that they are half-Jews.
 I then ask the modest question as to which part of them is Jewish, the lower or upper half, or whether they are vertical.
 No one has the idea of claiming to be semi-Catholic if he comes from a Catholic Protestant family.

-The use of the term Halbjude has also established itself in the English-speaking world as "half-Jewish" or "part-Jewish", whereby the term "Beta Gershom" is already mentioned in the Bible.
+The use of the term Halbjude has also established itself in the English-speaking world as "half-Jewish" or "part-Jewish".
 In other languages, the word "Father-Jew", introduced by Andreas Burnier in 1995, has since spread, marking the fact that the father is a Jew, but not the mother.
 This term is related to the provisions of the Halakha, according to which Jewish religious affiliation is usually derived by birth from a Jewish mother.